-Deb has a Bachelor of Commerce from the University of Melbourne, a Graduate Diploma from the Securities Institute of Australia and a Masters of Business Administration from Melbourne Business School.
+Deb Beale has a Bachelor of Commerce from the University of Melbourne, a Graduate Diploma from the Securities Institute of Australia and a Master of Business Administration from Melbourne Business School.
 Deb began her working career in the finance industry where she was employed by Merrill Lynch for over a decade.
 She then moved to Ernst & Young where she specialised in governance and risk management.
-Deb has also served and continues to serve on a number of government, private and not-for-profit boards.
-Her broad experience includes the areas of finance, corporate governance, fundraising, public relations and risk management.
+Deb has also served and continues to serve on a number of government, public, private and not-for-profit boards.
+Her broad experience includes the areas of finance, corporate governance, public relations and risk management

-Les had held various roles over his 13 year career with Ericsson, including 3 years spent in Europe, and leading efforts in bringing new mobile and cordless technologies to market.
-He joined Cisco Systems in 1998 and spent 14 years in various leadership roles as a Vice President in Australia and throughout the Asia Pacific region, leading country wide change agendas to ensure long term market relevance and success, and delivering upon the promise of the Internet Economy.
+Les had held various roles over his 13-year career with Ericsson, including three years spent in Europe.
+He joined Cisco Systems in 1998 and spent 14 years in various leadership roles as a Vice President in Australia and throughout the Asia Pacific region, leading country-wide change agendas to ensure long term market relevance and success, and delivering upon the promise of the Internet Economy.

-Previously Pam was a director of the Emergency Services and State Super Board.
-She has also held many roles as Chief Financial Officer and Company Secretary in the investment and property sector including Industry Superannuation Property Trust, Becton Investment Management Limited and Australian Farms Fund Management Pty Ltd.
+She was a Director of the Emergency Services and State Super Board and has held many roles as Chief Financial Officer and Company Secretary in the investment and property sectors.

-Conlon served in many portfolios between 2002 and 2013 as a Senior Cabinet Member, including Government Enterprises, Police, Emergency Services, Industrial Relations, State/Local Government Relations, Housing and Urban Development, and Transport and Infrastructure.
+Patrick served in many portfolios between 2002 and 2013 as a senior cabinet member, including Government Enterprises, Police, Emergency Services, Industrial Relations, State/Local Government Relations, Housing and Urban Development, and Transport and Infrastructure.
 Since retiring from Parliament, Patrick practised law at Minter Ellison before opening his own consultancy.